vmware-archive/newrelic_pivotal_agent/README.md

 # Pivotal Plugins for New Relic

 This README describes how to install and configure the Pivotal Plugins for New Relic.
 For convenience, you can install all plugins at once using the procedure below.
-You can also install each plugin separately from its corresponding sub-directory under the `plugins` directory; see the README in that directory for more information.

 This procedure installs the following plugins: